 Test your pregnancy knowledge

-When you’ve decided to try for your first baby, you’ll want to find out as much as you can about the subject of pregnancy.
+When you’ve decided to try for your first baby, you’ll want to find out as much as you can.
 If you’ve visited your doctor you’ll have already acquired some new knowledge about the whole magical process.

 You’ll probably have learned some new terminology, too: words like antepartal, gravida and Lamaze.
 But if you want to learn even more about these matters, here are some interesting pregnancy facts for you: